bernardlau171/COMP3335-project/General Training/step1.md

 # Setting up

-In order to start up, the training course's container requires some files to be acquired, containing a sample set up that resembles our e-commerce store, Simply clone docker repository from the training course admin's github to get started!
+In order to start up, the training course's container requires some files to be acquired, containing a sample set up that resembles our e-commerce store.
+Simply clone the docker repository from the training course admin's github to get started!

 Command:
 `git clone https://github.com/bernardlau171/docker-lamp`{{execute}}